 Being open access doesn't mean a resource isn't copyrighted.

-example: A journal can take an article for which it retains the copyright and make it open access if they don't charge people for downloading it.
+Example: A journal can take an article for which it retains the copyright and make it open access if they don't charge people for downloading it.

 Being open access doesn't mean a resource has a creative commons license, rather than a traditional copyright license (though it is likely).